IR 374: Investigating a Two-Stage RAT with Velociraptor (35 pts)

 There are more than 1000 results.

-Use the buttons outlined in red in the image below to get the results in a form that allows you to search for shellbind.
+Use the button outlined in red in the image below to download a JSON file.
+Search that file for shellbind.

 The flag is the path to the "shellbind.exe" file, covered by a green rectangle in the image below.